What is marketing automation?

 A trigger could be a person subscribing to an email list, submitting a form, or opening an email.
 With triggers, you simply kick off your automation workflow.

-Automation Builder has intuitive, graphical interface enhanced with predefined triggers and actions.
+Automation Builder has an intuitive, graphical interface enhanced with predefined triggers and actions.

 ActiveCampaign CRM differs from a classic CRM as it is incredibly flexible.
 It keeps your vital information, relationships, and customer interactions organised so you don’t miss an essential step in the process.